univention/ucs-school/doc/devel/README_Releases.md

 grep bug: 2019-04-11-*.yaml | cut -d: -f2- | tr -d 'bug: []' | tr ',' '\n' | sort -u | tr '\n' ',' ; echo
 ```

-Use this text to as the comment for closing the bug:
+Use this text as the comment for closing the mentioned bugs:
 <pre>
 UCS@school 4.4 v9 has been released.